galex/galex.github.io/_drafts/how-to-solve-process-death-issues.md

 Process Death happens way more to our users than we think so let's review what are the tools the Android OS provides to counteract this extra complexity!

-**State Restoration** is the term we're searching for!
-We'll be looking at how Android expects to receive a **state** and how it gives that **state** back so we developers can properly restore our screens.
+**State Management** is what we're looking for!
+We'll explore how Android expects to receive a **state** and how it gives that **state** back, so we can properly restore our screens.

-By the way, **State Restoration** doesn't exit only for recovering from Process Death.
+It's important to note that State Management isn't solely for dealing with Process Death.
-**State Restoration** is also the same mechanism to recover from **Configuration Changes** like changing the language of the app, or just changing the orientation.
+It's als the mechanism we'll use to recover from **Configuration Changes** like switching the orientation of the device, or changing the [language of the app](https://developer.android.com/guide/topics/resources/app-languages).
 When an Android App is properly managing its state, it will recover from anything that is thrown at it!